hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 }
 ```

 The `sleep` method is called in another method.
 Now, this other method can either handle the exception in a `try-catch` block or delegate the responsibility forward.
-Sometimes, we delegate the responsibility of handling an exception, till the very end, and even the `main` method delegates it:
+Sometimes, we delegate the responsibility of handling an exception till the very end, and even the `main` method delegates it:

 ```java
 public class Main {